0xcert/techpaper/src/whitepaper.md

 ## 2.1.
 Smart certificate

-A cryptographic token is a unit of value that an organization creates to self-govern its business model and empowers its users to interact with its products, while facilitating the distribution and sharing of rewards and benefits to all of its stakeholders.
+A cryptographic token is a unit of value that an organization creates to self-govern its business model.
+It empowers its users to interact with its products, while facilitating the distribution and sharing of rewards and benefits to all of its stakeholders.

 It can represent a multitude of digital assets that functionally range from payment units, governance instruments, ownership rights, to benefits sharing and voting power.
-And with frictionless trust, enabled by the blockchain technology, a token can also act as a verifiable proof of achievements and accomplishments or in other words, a certificate.
+With frictionless trust, enabled by the blockchain technology, a token can also act as a verifiable proof of achievements and accomplishments or in other words, a certificate.

 A certificate in the 0xcert protocol is called “xcert“.
 It represents an imprint of a digital asset which serves as a decentralized proof of a digital asset on the blockchain.